Developers-Collective/NSMBW-Custom-Sprites/Utility/MoreSprites/README.md

 # More Sprites v1.1.0
 *by AboodXD, updated by Nin0*

-*Original code can be found here: https://github.com/N-I-N-0/New-Super-Mario-Lost-Worlds*
+*Original code can be found on the [New Super Mario Lost Worlds](https://github.com/N-I-N-0/New-Super-Mario-Lost-Worlds) repo*

 ## Kamek
 - Add `include/asm_setup.S` in your `include` folder